ebbyw/SoundBrush/README.md

 A sonified coloring book!

-SoundBrush is an interactive painting and audio plaback application for the android operating system.
+SoundBrush is an interactive painting and audio playback application for android operating systems 2.3 and up.
 Users can color in pre-outlined images or paint on a blank canvas for more visual freedom.

 Version 1.0